Porges/ways-to-play/src/games/crown-and-anchor/index.md

 dice.
 It does not need to be played with a layout board but it can be.
 In this form it can be called <span lang="nan">么二三</span> <span lang="nan-Latn">io jī sam</span> (‘ace, two, three’, romanized “Yew Yee Sam” in older texts).[@GamblingGamesOfMalaya p.
 95]

+#### ‘Grasping Eight’

+Culin[@ChineseGames p.
+495–6] describes a very similar game that he calls “Grasping Eight” (<span lang="yue">八㪥</span>, Cantonese: <span lang="yue-Latn">baat3 zaa1</span>),{%fn%}Culin transcribes this as <span lang="yue-Latn">pát chá</span>.{%endfn%} which uses eight dice.

+The staking board contains the six squares with the dice symbols {%cdice 123456%}, and players place their stakes on the squares.
+The eight dice are rolled.
+If at least three match a number, the players who staked on that number win 8×; if at least six match, they win 16×.
+All other stakes are lost.

 ### Indochina